kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         $query = $this->dba->query($sql . "\r\n# L: ".__LINE__.'.
 F:'.__FILE__.".
 M: ".__METHOD__);
     } # _tmp_tsmst_record

 The term `NOW(6)` reflects the new definition of the timestamp column.
 And as I introduced this mechanism into several PHP files, I pushed this function definition high enough in the hierarchy to be used by all models.
+Well, the shell script also had to be corrected from `NOW()` to `NOW(6)`.

+Now it looks really fime: